Iran’s Guard acknowledges encounter with US during a drill

 The incident Wednesday saw the U.S. Navy release video of small Iranian fast boats coming close to American warships as they operated in the northern Persian Gulf near Kuwait, with U.S. Army Apache helicopters.

-In the Guard's telling, its forces were on a drill and faced “the unprofessional and provocative actions of the United States and their indifference to warnings.”
+In the Guard's telling, its forces were conducting a drill and faced “the unprofessional and provocative actions of the United States and their indifference to warnings.”
 It said the Americans later withdrew.

+The Guard released no evidence to support its allegation, but did release a video showing an Iranian boat traveling in parallel with a U.S. warship.
+At one point, a deck-mounted machine gun on the Iranian vessel is seen pointed toward the American ship.

-The Guard released no video or evidence to support its allegation.
-It also accused American forces of blocking Iranian warships on April 6 and April 7 as well.
+The Guard also accused American forces of blocking Iranian warships on April 6 and April 7 as well.

 Lt.
 Pete Pagano, a spokesman for the U.S. Navy's Bahrain-based 5th Fleet, said the Navy stood by its earlier description of the incident Wednesday.